 Proctectomy Scarring

 I had a total colectomy with ileostomy 10 years ago and then a proctectomy 6 years ago.
 No issues until 6 months ago when I started having extreme itching where my bottom is sewn closed.
-I have no drainage, no rash... seems to be scar tissue that is stretched tightly.
+I have no drainage, no rash... it seems to be scar tissue that is stretched tightly.
 Any suggestions on how to address this with a doctor and even what type of doctor?
 The surgeon who performed this surgery has moved away to a new hospital.
-I'm at a loss how to get help for this, and it's affecting my quality of life.
-Ty.
+I'm at a loss as to how to get help for this, and it's affecting my quality of life.
+Ty

 Hello Ty.